mcampo84/teleport_challenge/README.md

 1. ***CLI Client*** - runs in the background, establishes a connection between the client and the server, listens for user input
 2. ***AuthN*** - verifies the server certificate is valid

-As each module is being developed, I'll start with the basic functionality (i.e. "`start` command kicks off a job and returns a PID"), and build upon it with subsequent PRs (i.e. "support starting/running concurrent processes").
+As each module is being developed, I'll start with the basic functionality (i.e. "`start` command kicks off a job and returns a job's UUID"), and build upon it with subsequent PRs (i.e. "support starting/running concurrent processes").
 This will allow me to build and test incrementally, in order to ensure quality and functionality.

 <!-- omit from toc -->